 Mount Pleasant Cemetery, Putney, VT

-Check the cemetery for location/directions

 Check the cemetery for location/directions and other veterans who may be buried there.

+Check the cemetery for location/directions and other veterans who may have cenotaphs there.

 In Louisville, Ky., of typhoid fever, Mr. G. Snowden Dwight, son of Rev. T. M. Dwight of Putney, aged 27 years.
 He was a member of Company K, 41st Ohio Volunteers; A true patriot, a brave and faithful soldiers and an humble Christian.
 He has fought his last battle, gained the victory and received his reward.